You Can Get Gut Healthier in Just Four Days. Here’s Why It Matters, From a Doctor

 I wish I had spent more time trying to understand Chemistry 101, instead of just worrying about flunking out of that freshman class.
 Because as the debate rages on about which diet is better for you: Paleo, Keto, Vegan or Mediterranean, there is one inarguable fact: Food is chemistry.
 And how it affects our bodies starts moments after we eat.
 When those molecules reach the intestines they turn on and off the bacteria growing in our gut, which in turn determines our future heart health, cellular function, and day-to-day energy level.

 It turns out that diet is as important as genes in determining your overall health, and you can change your gut bacteria for the better in as little as just four days!
 That's all it takes, says one leading expert I interviewed recently.
-We all knew diet had long term effects on our health, but it also can have a quick impact, and it all starts with the balance of what happens in your gut.
+We all know diet had long-term effects on our health, but it also can have a quick impact, and it all starts with the balance of what happens in your gut.

 Your gut bacteria send out signals (chemical compounds) via the bloodstream to tell your body to either brace itself for incoming fat and animal protein or get soothed and sustained by plant fiber, antioxidants, and other natural nutrients that grow in the ground.